 Chair: S. Rolston (Prof)

-Professors: K. Agashe, S. Anlage (Dist Scholar-Teacher), T. Antonsen, I. Appelbaum, A. Baden, P. Bedaque, E. Beise (Dist Scholar-Teacher), A. Buonanno (College Park Prof), Z. Chacko, T. Cohen (Dist Scholar-Teacher), S. DasSarma (Dist Univ Prof, Dist Faculty Research Fellow), W. Dorland (Dist Scholar-Teacher), J. Drake (Dist Univ Prof), T. Einstein, S. Eno (Dist Scholar-Teacher), L. Fisk (College Park Professor), V. Galitski, S. Gates (College Park Prof), J. Goodman (Dist Univ Prof, Dist Scholar-Teacher), R. Greene, N. Hadley, C. Hall, A. Hassam, K. Hoffman (Assoc Chair), B. Hu, T. Jacobson (Dist Scholar-Teacher), C. Jarzynski (Dist Univ Prof), A. Jawahery (Dist Univ Prof, Zorn Chair), X. Ji (Dist Univ Prof), D. Lathrop, C. Lobb (Dist Scholar-Teacher), W. Losert (Assoc.
-Dean), J. Mather ( College Park Prof, Nobel Laureate), H. Milchberg (Dist Scholar-Teacher), R. Mohapatra (Dist Univ Prof, Dist Scholar-Teacher), C. Monroe (Dist Univ Prof, Zorn Chair), L. Orozco, E. Ott (Dist Univ Prof), J. Paglione, K. Papadopoulos, W. Phillips (Dist Univ Prof, College Park Prof, Nobel Laureate), E. Redish (Dist Scholar-Teacher), R. Roy, E. Seo, P. Shawhan (Assoc Chair), A. Skuja, P. Sprangle, G. Sullivan, R. Sundrum (Dist Univ Prof, Toll Chair), E. Waks, F. Wellstood, E. Williams (Dist Univ Prof, Dist Faculty Research Fellow), V. Yakovenko
+Professors: K. Agashe, S. Anlage (Dist Scholar-Teacher), T. Antonsen (Dist Univ Prof), I. Appelbaum, A. Baden, P. Bedaque, E. Beise (Dist Scholar-Teacher), A. Buonanno (College Park Prof), Z. Chacko, T. Cohen (Dist Scholar-Teacher), S. DasSarma (Dist Univ Prof, Dist Faculty Research Fellow), W. Dorland (Dist Scholar-Teacher), J. Drake (Dist Univ Prof), T. Einstein, S. Eno (Dist Scholar-Teacher), L. Fisk (College Park Prof), V. Galitski, S. Gates (College Park Prof), M. Girvan, J. Goodman (Dist Univ Prof, Dist Scholar-Teacher), R. Greene, N. Hadley, C. Hall, A. Hassam, K. Hoffman (Assoc Chair), B. Hu, T. Jacobson (Dist Univ Prof, Dist Scholar-Teacher), C. Jarzynski (Dist Univ Prof), A. Jawahery (Dist Univ Prof, Gus Zorn Chair), X. Ji (Dist Univ Prof), D. Lathrop, C. Lobb (Dist Scholar-Teacher), W. Losert (Assoc.
+Dean), J. Mather ( College Park Prof, Nobel Laureate), H. Milchberg (Dist Scholar-Teacher), R. Mohapatra (Dist Univ Prof, Dist Scholar-Teacher), C. Monroe (Dist Univ Prof, Bice Zorn Chair), L. Orozco, E. Ott (Dist Univ Prof), M. Ouyang, J. Paglione, K. Papadopoulos, W. Phillips (Dist Univ Prof, College Park Prof, Nobel Laureate), E. Redish (Dist Scholar-Teacher), R. Roy, E. Seo, P. Shawhan (Assoc Chair), A. Skuja, P. Sprangle, G. Sullivan, R. Sundrum (Dist Univ Prof, Toll Chair), E. Waks, F. Wellstood, E. Williams (Dist Univ Prof, Dist Faculty Research Fellow), V. Yakovenko

-Associate Professors: M. Girvan, M. Hafezi, K. Kim, M. Ouyang, D. Roberts, A. Upadhyaya
+Associate Professors: M. Hafezi, K. Kim, D. Roberts, A. Upadhyaya

-Assistant Professors: M. Barkeshli, A. Belloni, Z. Davoudi, A. Hook, V. Manucharyan, J. Sau, B. Swingle, J. Williams, J. Yorke (Dist Univ Research Prof)
+Assistant Professors: M. Barkeshli, A. Belloni, Z. Davoudi, M. Franco Sevilla, A. Hook, A. Kollar, N. Linke, V. Manucharyan (Ward Prof), J. Sau, B. Swingle, J. Williams (Ward Prof)

-Affiliate Professors: W. Hill, G. Oehrlein, R. Phaneuf, I. Takeuchi, J. Weeks (Dist University Professor)
+Affiliate Professors: A. Childs, W. Hill, G. Oehrlein, R. Phaneuf, I. Takeuchi, J. Weeks (Dist University Professor)

 Research Scientists: E. Blaufuss, F. Ipavich, B. Kane, R. Kellogg, M. Moody, A. Smith